dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 	- Protocol: [Circulating tumor DNA guided adjuvant chemotherapy in stage II colon cancer (MEDOCC-CrEATE): study protocol for a trial within a cohort study | BMC Cancer | Full Text](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-020-07252-y)
 	- Currently enrolling: search for more

+Throughout the literature, tumor-informed approaches have by far been the most frequently employed strategy.

 ### DYNAMIC trial (SafeSeqS approach)

 > Añadir sobre la capacidad de detección.
 > El primero de TIE van solo a por una y el segundo por al menos una??? revisar PUEDE QUE SÍ, PORQUE la sensibilidad de deteccion de ctdna es muy baja trackeando solo una mutaciñon.

-> Tumor-informed approaches have proven to be the most adopted

-A growing body of research and clinical trial results has revealed the usefulness of tumor-informed approaches to MRD detection.

-One of the earliest key studies that supported this approach was led by Tie et al., and was performed in a prospective cohort of 230 CRC stage II patients (trial ACTRN12612000326897), where ctDNA detection after resection showed higher risk of recurrence as determined by a CT scan.
+One of the earliest key studies that supported this approach was led by Tie et al., and was performed in a prospective cohort of 230 CRC stage II patients (trial ACTRN12612000326897), where postoperative ctDNA-positive status was related to higher risk of recurrence among those patients that were not treated with adjuvant chemotherapy (HR = 18; 95%CI = 7.9-40).
+To discern the presence of ctDNA/MRD, the group initially studied FFPE tumor tissues in search for the variant with the highest allele frequency, using a targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
+Subsequently, those predominant variantes were tracked using personalized Safe-SeqS

+where ctDNA detection after resection showed higher risk of recurrence as determined by a CT scan.
 Initially, the variant with the highest allele frequency in FFPE tumor tissue was determined for each patient using targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
-Afterwards, those variants were tracked using a personalized Safe-SeqS assay, an UMI-based approach that enables deep sequencing with enhanced error correction [@kindeDetectionQuantificationRare2011].
+Subsequently, those variants were tracked using a personalized Safe-SeqS assay, an UMI-based approach that enables deep sequencing with enhanced error correction [@kindeDetectionQuantificationRare2011].
 Patients were then classified as ctDNA-positive or -negative, depending on the finding of said mutations in plasma.
-The results showed that postoperative ctDNA-positive status was related to higher risk of recurrence among patients not treated with adjuvant chemotherapy (HR = 18; 95%CI = 7.9-40).
-Here, they also reported a sensitivity of 48% and a specificity of 100%, hinting at the need of tracking multiple variants in each patient [@tieCirculatingTumorDNA2016].
+The results showed that postoperative ctDNA-positive status was related to higher risk of recurrence among patients not treated with adjuvant chemotherapy Here, they also reported a sensitivity of 48% and a specificity of 100%, hinting at the need of tracking multiple variants in each patient [@tieCirculatingTumorDNA2016].

 > The growing evidence for the clinical utility of ctDNA in the postoperative setting encouraged the same group to conduct a series of related clinical trials aimed at evidencing the benefit of ctDNA determination to guide the adjuvant therapy.
 These prospective studies —DYNAMIC, DYNAMIC-III and DYNAMIC-Rectal— randomized patients with CRC stage II, stage III and locally advanced rectal cancer after receiving surgery into two groups: patients receiving treatment according to their ctDNA status and patients receiving conventional treatment.
 To determine the ctDNA presence, the studies adopted the aforementioned Safe-SeqS tumor-informed approach.